Generhr/__Template/README.md

 ### GitHub

-- Create a [GITHUB_TOKEN](https://dev.to/github/the-githubtoken-in-github-actions-how-it-works-change-permissions-customizations-3cgp) for the documentation workflow to use.
+- Give your workflows write permission in Settings/Actions/General/Workflow permissions
 - Setup [GitHub Pages](https://docs.github.com/en/pages/quickstart)

 ### Local Machine

-- (Optional) Automate unit tests with [git hooks](https://www.redhat.com/sysadmin/git-hooks).
+- (Optional) Automate unit tests with [git hooks](https://www.redhat.com/sysadmin/git-hooks)
 - (Optional) Install the various [hooks](https://pre-commit.com/hooks.html) listed in [.pre-commit-config.yaml](.pre-commit-config.yaml) for use with pre-commit or delete the file if you don't intend to use it.
-Pre-commit can be automated with git hooks like ctest above.
+Pre-commit can be automated with git hooks like ctest above
 - (Optional) Setup [Ccache](https://ccache.dev/) to speed up subsequent compilations.
-It is already built into the project but only runs if the program can be found.
+It is already built into the project but only runs if the program can be found

 ## Building